Amrabrazek/React/README.md

 # React
 Studying react libraries

-You will find React-js libraries listed inside with explaination and examples.
+You will find React-js libraries listed with explaination and examples.